DavidJCobb/DovahKit/native/src/DovahKit/dovah/_docs/rewrites I want to do someday post-launch.md

 The data structures for this feel like spaghetti.
 They're better than they used to be, but is there anything we can do to improve them further?

+One flaw I see (looking into a lot of this machinery on 4/27/2024 while trying to disentangle and rewrite the error handling) is that `file_loader` represents both something which *loads* a file and affords you functions to read from it as a stream, *and* the authoritative "owner" of the actual file data and metadata.
+This seems wrong.
+We should have a `dovah::tes::file` class which holds and "owns" the mapped file, and then all the various "loaders" should act like views into this single authoritative file object.

 ### Form stubs

 The `load` function will fail, returning without loading form data, under the following circumstances: